 Mission Statement: The mission of the NCSL Young and New Professionals is to engage, educate, and support the state legislative leaders of tomorrow through targeted professional development, networking opportunities and recognition.

-Join fellow YNPers at the 2019 Captiol Forum in Phoenix, AZ, Dec.
-10-12, 2019.
-Sign up for our newsletter below to be the first to find out about new resources and all our great events!
+Save the date!
+Join fellow YNPers at the 2020 Legislative Summit in Indianapolis, IN, August 20-13.
+Sign up for our newsletter to be the first to find out about new resources and all our great events!

 Spotlight on YNP